sairaatta/conquer_chess/docs/rulebook/README.md

 D.2.8    A slip of the tongue in the announcement of a move must be corrected immediately and before the clock of the opponent is started.

-D.2.9    If during a game, different positions should arise on the two boards, they must be corrected with the assistance of the arbiter and by consulting both players’ game scores.
+D.2.9    If during a game, different positions should arise on the two boards, they must be corrected with the assistance of the arbiter and by consulting both players' game scores.
 If the two game scores correspond with each other, the player who has written the correct move but made the wrong one must adjust his/her position to correspond with the move on the game scores.
 When the game scores are found to differ, the moves shall be retraced to the point where the two scores agree, and the arbiter shall readjust the clocks accordingly.

 D.2.10    The visually disabled player shall have the right to make use of an assistant who shall have any or all of the following duties:

-D.2.10.1    making either player’s move on the board of the opponent,
+D.2.10.1    making either player's move on the board of the opponent,

 D.2.10.2    announcing the moves of both players,

-D.2.10.3    keeping the game score of the visually disabled player and starting his/her opponent’s clock.
+D.2.10.3    keeping the game score of the visually disabled player and starting his/her opponent's clock.

 D.2.10.4    informing the visually disabled player, only at his/her request, of the number of moves completed and the time used up by both players,